manticoresoftware/manticoresearch/docs/searching/extended_query_syntax.rst

 documents which match only right subtree expression.

 **NOTNEAR operator** is a negative assertion.
+It matches the document when left argument exists and either there is no right argument in document or right argument is distance away from left matched argument's end.
+The distance is specified in words.
 The syntax is ``NONEAR/N``, it is case-sensitive, and no spaces are allowed between the NOTNEAR keyword, the slash sign, and the distance value.
+Both arguments of this operator might be terms or any operators or group of operators.